turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 end
 ```

 It's still pretty long, violating SRP, and not abstract.
-A common refrain when developing rails apps is lightweight controllers.
-Ideally, the controller doesn't do any work itself but rather just coordinates between other parts of the application.
+A common refrain when developing rails apps is "lightweight controllers".
+Ideally, the controller doesn't do any work itself, rather it just coordinates between other parts of the application.
 Think of it as a CEO: it doesn't actually do anything, it just tells others what to do.

 Let's do a little bit of declarative programming and write code that represents what we want it to look like.